What is Online Counseling?

 Perhaps you want to get tested for Covid-19 to rule it out.
 Just remember that the test doesn't show if you got the virus after you took the test.
 To not worry about it, act as though you are fine, rather than acting as though you are sick.
 See if you can talk yourself out of being ill rather than the other way around.
 If you can, then it is more in your mind than a real illness.
 Your mind can manifest these symptoms in your body.
 They can also reduce or get rid of them if they are not caused by a contaminant.

+Another way we can avoid getting it or passing it, even if we are vaccinated, is to wear a good mask.
 If anyone around you has a cough, you can politely ask them to wear a mask to cough into, just as you would do if you had a cough.
 We used to say, "Cover your cough", but now it is important to really cover it.
 Don't just use your hands to cover it.
 And actually, it is even more important to cover your nose and sneezes.
 Don't go "nose commando" and wear your mask below your nose.
 Yes, it is more comfortable, but it is completely useless that way.
 The virus grows in the nose.
-You can find masks now, in almost every store, online, etc. If you can't find a mask, make one.
+You can find masks now, in almost every store, online, etc. Cloth masks are almost as good as wearing nothing.
+Find one that is at least 3 layered, non-woven, and fits as close to your face as possible. if you are outside and can stay 6 feet away from someone, you probably don't need to wear a mask.
+If you are inside your home alone or with people you have been around for at least 2 weeks without getting sick, you probably don't need to wear a mask.
+It is polite and good sense to wear a mask indoors a public area such as a store or a business.

 California and most other places in the world have been in and out of "lockdown mode" with "SAFER AT HOME" orders.
 We needed to flatten the curve of new cases so that people who really needed medical help could get it.
 If we got the virus all at once, hospitals couldn't help us all.
 We saw that in Italy where people died in the hallways of hospitals, waiting for a ventilator.
 We still need to wear masks* and continue social distancing, it's been shown that this has significantly helped reduce the spread of the killer virus.